joola/joola/README.md

 #### Docker
 Joola can be used as a [Docker container](https://registry.hub.docker.com/u/joola/joola) file to support easy playing around and testing.
-Docker will pull the latest docker image and run joola in a container for you.
+Docker will pull the latest docker image and run Joola in a container for you.

 ```bash
 $ docker run -p 8080:8080 -it joola/joola
 ```

 #### Vagrant
 We have included a [Vagrant](http://www.vagrantup.com) file to support easy playing around and testing.
-Running `vagrant up` will install all needed dependencies and allow you to run joola in a sand boxed virtual environment.
+Running `vagrant up` will install all needed dependencies and allow you to run Joola in a sand boxed virtual environment.

 ```bash
 # Clone this repository